Airtable automation action: Send message in Slack

 If you encounter an error during login, you may need to get in touch with your IT department or check your Slack account settings to enable this integration.
 After successfully connecting your Slack account to Airtable you can proceed with configuring the action.

-For our Slack message action Automation we rely on a few different pieces in their API in order to integrate the two services together.
+Airtable Automation's Slack actions rely on a few different pieces of their API in order to integrate the two services together.
 There are a few additional details in the FAQs section below that may be useful if you have additional concerns.

 For more information about Slack's scopes, we recommend checking out their support documentation here.